 I was surprised again when I saw cars at the burial site.
 Seemed like they came from a different road and didn’t see the monastery.
 I walked around the site for a while, took some photos and videos.

 At the farthest point of the journey above 3,500m was a plot of land surrounded by Tibetan flags where I saw many huge axes on the ground and vultures waiting on the mountainside.
 I also saw many fragments of human bones and even a bloody tooth nearby.
-I wasn’t scared but I didn’t wanna see straight into the bloody stuff.
-I wasn’t scared of this place, just thought that it was so sacred.
+I didn’t wanna see straight into the bloody stuff.
+However, in the daylight, I wasn’t scared, I felt a bit lucky I found a sacred place like this.

 After getting down the hill, my team joined me and we went to a crowded restaurant for lunch.
 The wonton soup was good, but I still preferred the dry wonton in Zoigê.

 Wading through the stream, some horse keepers talked to me.
 They tried to get me on a horse trekking but I told them I was afraid of horses.
-(Actually I didn’t like riding animals).
-He told me the valley would lead to the meadow.
-Two companions found me while I was slowing down so I decided to continue.
-The meadow was a little disappointed because the scene was not very beautiful at this time of the year.
+(Actually I didn’t like riding on animals).
+He told me the valley would lead to a meadow.
+Two companions found me while I was slowing down so I decided to go back.
+The meadow was a little disappointed because the scene was nothing unique at this time of the year.

 When I returned I met a Canadian guy whose face was redder than the Tibetans and a short-haired British girl who looked like a nun.
 He said my hat was from Canada, but I told him it was more Russian.
 He told me that he went to Vietnam, and actually the two of them were hitchhiking together after meeting in Hanoi.
 Lucy said the luggage was too heavy.
 Watching her carrying her backpack made me feel tired too.

 I tried yak yogurt because a companion told me it tasted like Greek yogurt.
-But I smelled the cow in the first tasting piece instead.
+But I smelled like the cow itself in this yogurt at the first taste.
 Nothing delicious about it.